Loupau38/Fake-ShapeBot-2.0/README.md

     - remove : Removes a role from the list
     - view : View the list
     - clear : Clears the list
-  - /restrict-to-roles-set-inverted [inverted] : Sets the 'restrictToRolesInverted' parameter
+  - /restrict-to-roles-set-inverted [value] : Sets the 'restrictToRolesInverted' parameter

 - Admin roles :\
   Only users who have a role part of the 'adminRoles' list or who have the administrator permission will be able to use admin commands